Vin-dictive/fake-real-news-detection/CONTRIBUTING.md

 ### Instructions for Adding New Dependencies

-1. Open your terminal locally, direct to the root directory.
-Make sure you have conda and conda-lock installed on your local computer.
+1. Open the terminal locally, and set the working directory to the root directory.
+Install conda and conda-lock in the base environment if you haven't already done so.

-2. Create a conda environment called "fake-news-detection" using the "conda-lock.yml" by running in your terminal:
+2. Create a conda environment called "fake-news-detection" using the "conda-lock.yml" by executing the following code in terminal:

    ```bash
    conda-lock install --name fake-news-detection conda-lock.yml
    ```

-3. Activate the conda environment:
+3. Activate this newly installed conda environment:

    ```bash
    conda activate fake-news-detection
    ```

-4. Use conda to install new packages:
+4. Install new packages using conda if needed:

    ```bash
    conda install {NEW-PACKAGE-NAME}
    ```

-   If installing a package only available on PyPI, use pip and note it for requirements.txt updates.
+   If the package you intend to install is only available on PyPI, please use pip to install and then note it down for requirements.txt updates.

-5. At root directory, update environment.yml using:
+5. Return to the root directory, and then update environment.yml using:

    ```bash
    conda env export --from-history > environment.yml
    ```

-6. Use conda-lock to solve and lock the updated environment for multiple platforms:
+6. Utilize conda-lock to solve and lock the updated environment that should be adaptable across different systems and platforms:

    ```bash
    conda-lock lock --file environment.yml